filipsobol/sonda/docs/bundlers/esbuild.md

 outline: deep
 ---

-# Analyzing esbuild bundles with Sonda
+# Visualizing esbuild bundles with Sonda

 To analyze and visualize your esbuild bundles, you need to install the Sonda npm package and add the Sonda plugin to your esbuild configuration.